Sohaib404/SoundStrips/README.md

 ### Customize
 The customize menu is used to change how the lights react.
-- The volume threshold sets the bar that the current volume has to reach to turn on the lights.
-This setting, unlike the rest, works in realtime and does not need to be uploaded to the Arduino for changes to take effect.
-Using the live feed can help you decide what value to set this at.
+- The volume thresholds sets the minimum and maximum level that the current volume has to reach to turn on the lights.
+These settings, unlike the rest, works in realtime and does not need to be uploaded to the Arduino for changes to take effect.
+Using the live feed can help you decide what values to set these at.
 - The brightness slider is very self explanatory.
 - The fade speed slider sets how fast the lights fade out after being turned on.
 - The color button sets the color of the lights.